gitpod-io/retired-gatsby-website/src/docs/frameworks/pandas.md

 # Pandas in Gitpod

 Welcome data scientists!
-This guide will show you how to configure Gitpod for Pandas development!
+This guide will show you how to configure Gitpod for Pandas development.

 ## Start Tasks